Are You Walking All Wrong? Here's What You Should Be Doing

 Contrary to most people’s beliefs, short strides will make you go faster than long strides.
 You just need to take more of them.
-Too long strides lead to a host of troubles including hyperextension of the knees, which is also a major issue for both walking and standing.
+Too long strides lead to a host of troubles including hyperextension of the knees, which can be a major issue in both walking and standing.

 Hyperextension is when a joint has been taken past its normal range of motion.
 In the case of walking, we hyperextend the knees when our stride is too long and the area behind the knee locks backward with each step we take.
 If you tend to hyperextend when standing the odds are you will hyperextend when walking.

 Long strides also tend to take the legs too far out in front of the pelvis so that we land too forcefully on the heels and fail to keep the pelvis on top of the legs which is essential to successful forward motion.
-If a stride is too long, the calf has to push backward in order to propel the body forwards.
-This is the exact opposite action of correct walking.
+If a stride is too long, the calf has to work even harder in order to propel the body forwards.

-You don’t have to take tiny steps; you only need to shorten your stride enough so that the calf doesn’t push backward to propel you forwards.
+You don’t have to take tiny steps.
+You only need to shorten your stride enough so that you have a more optimal and energy efficient gait pattern.

 2. Lean slightly forward.